Raiwulf/pynull/README.md

 The main application section creates the Tkinter window, sets its properties, and starts the main event loop.
 It also binds events to specific actions.

-### "About" Button
+### "Info" Button

-A "About" button has been added to the top right corner of the window.
+An "Info" button has been added to the top right corner of the window.
 It opens the GitHub page of the application's author when clicked.

 ```python
 def open_github_url():